Our WICL Midlands Founder Members are:

 In the News...

-WICL Midlands launched on 7th February.
+WICL Midlands launched in February 2019.

 The Nottingham launch saw speeches from founder, Katy Thorne QC, as well as Mrs Justice Carr DBE and Janine Smith, Head of East Midlands CPS.